kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 But what about Akka Persistence?

 Eventuate is similar to akka persistence and I could have used it as well.
-Maybe in another post I'll change this to use AP and then compare it with eventuate implementation.
-For now read here how they compare here - [Martins Blog](http://krasserm.github.io/2015/05/25/akka-persistence-eventuate-comparison/)
+Read this post to see comparison - [Martins Blog](http://krasserm.github.io/2015/05/25/akka-persistence-eventuate-comparison/)
+To jump to akka persistence example go here - [akka-persistence-sample](https://github.com/kunalkanojia/akka-persitence-sample).
+It uses the same model and architecture defined in this post.

 _Another good thing I would like to point out about eventuate is - Martin and his team is very helpful.
 You will always see quick response from Martin to any questions or problems posted on the eventuate gitter channel._